codeship/screencast-storyboards/blogposts/django-github-appengine.md

 I commit and push this change

-![Commit and push App engine config][screenshot-commit-and-push-deployment-config]
+![Commit and push App Engine config][screenshot-commit-and-push-deployment-config]